 That is just so incredible that people are getting so creative and innovative about how they engage in community.
 Community is essential.

 One thing I always say about grief is you have to be witnessed, and then your community has to witness you and hold you.
-That’s going to be in a Google Hangout or on an Instagram Live or Zoom call, or maybe that’s just having friends stand outside your window.
+Families are experience existing grief, but a new situation.
+Grief and community look different right now.
+That's going to be in a Google Hangout or on an Instagram Live or Zoom call, or maybe that's just having friends stand outside your window.

 Sarah Shaoul: What I hear often is that you can be really surprised by the community that ends up holding you up in these situations because sometimes the people that are the closest to you might not be the ones that show up in the way that you need them to.